Getting started on the path to homeownership often feels harder than it should.

 These numbers are estimates.
 They are meant to help people visualize the relationship between rent, down payment, and purchase price.
 They are not exact quotes or guarantees.

-The chart is best read as a range, not a target.
+The chart is best read as a range, a reference point.

 What happens over time

-This is not about predicting markets or timing things perfectly.
-It’s about understanding how time affects each path differently.
+This comparison isn’t for the sake of predicting markets or trying to time things perfectly.
+It’s an exercise in understanding how time affects each housing choice.

 When renters can see both sides laid out clearly, decisions feel less abstract and more intentional.